bobbycomet/Appify/README.md

 - Google Docs add-ons (Google-native only)

-- You can add as many as you want, and is not limited to just ome browser
+- You can add as many as you want, and it is not limited to just one browser

 - You can also install any Chrome-compatible extension manually inside each isolated profile.